 1. Most important is to adhere to a set of standards that includes taking responsibility for your own professional and academic actions, and being honest and truthful.

 2. Recognize a fellow member of the UW Tacoma community - student, faculty, or staff - for exhibiting a high degree of integrity.
-The Center has cards you can sign and send to these individuals, or you can submit an online form to have a note sent to them.

 4. Sign the Milgard School Student Code of Integrity banner.